Oxore/dotfiles-boak/README.md

 ## Pop-up calendar

-This is perl script to generate calendar layout for `dzen2` popup window.
+This is perl script to generate a calendar layout for `dzen2` popup window.

 ![dzen2 calendar](http://i.imgur.com/LzdHbT3.png "dzen2 calendar")

 Font on the screensot is `System San Francisco Display` size of 10.
 You can check it in `.i3/config` and in `.i3/dzen/dzen.pl` itself.
-The feature of this font is that it is not a monotype font but it has monotype digits and space width in half of digit.
-This allows to use it in bar -- so you have nice non-monotype font with non-jumping text on clock section.
+The feature of this font is monotype digits, but other characters are not and space width in half of digit.
+This allows you to use it in status bar -- so you get nice non-monotype font with non-jumping text on the clock section when time value is changing every second.

 **Dependencies:**
 `xdotool`,
 `dzen2`,
 `perl`.

 Script file location is`.i3/dzen/dzen.pl`.
-As script runs as window appears at left from mouse position by `x` and at `28 px` from top by `y`.
-It runs after click on time-and-date block displaying at `i3bar`.
+As script runs it's window appears to the left from the mouse position by `x` and at `28 px` from top by `y`.
+This script runs after click on the time-and-date block displaying at `i3bar`.
 The way how it's done is next lines in `.i3/scripts/timedate` file:

 ```
 case $BLOCK_BUTTON in